 No particular reason why it has to be an MA show, of course - I'm just guessing...

 Anyway - that's the context that one would have thought any gigs with BOC would slot into.
 Summer 1981...
-Therefore, my guess for the JPP/BOC gigs would be sometime in 1981, maybe between June and Sept/Oct.
+Therefore, on the face of it, my guess for the JPP/BOC gigs would be sometime in 1981, maybe between June and Sept/Oct.

 The known BOC giglists include a pretty intensive 2 month tour with Foghat between September and November of 1981, then a few sporadic shows.
-After Christmas, there are some NY, NJ and PA shows, but the 29th of December is currently "free", so a Cape Cod show could slot right in here...
+After Christmas, there are some NY, NJ and PA shows, so there are quite a few potential dates open...

 I saw this post (from 2008) on telecaster.com in a thread called What was the first REAL concert?: